seanstark/defender-for-cloud/defender-for-servers/uniform-vmss/readme.md

 > These steps leverage pre-built arm templates to deploy all the Prerequisites and VM Applications

+> [!IMPORTANT]
+> VM Applications leverage Storage Account SAS tokens and require public access to the blob containers.
+If you have policies in place that prevent Storage account key access and Public network access this solution will not work

 ## Overview of steps
 You will need to do a few prerequites steps before creating the Azure Compute Gallery
+1. Create an Azure Storage Account to store the VM Application files
+2. Upload the necessary Defender for Endpoint onboarding and installation scripts for Windows and Linux to the storage account

 ## Prerequisites